R. Craig Walker

 NRAO Scientist Emeritus

-I am a staff scientist at the National Radio Astronomy Observatory, working at the Array Operations Center in Socorro New Mexico, USA.
+I am a retired staff scientist with the National Radio Astronomy Observatory, with an emeritus position at the Array Operations Center in Socorro New Mexico, USA.
 My research interests are mainly in the area of high resolution observations of extragalactic radio sources.
-Most of my time is spent in observatory and user support, especially related to the Very Long Baseline Array.
+Most of my time was spent in observatory and user support, especially related to the Very Long Baseline Array.

 PUBLICATIONS: This page contains links, with the aid of ADS, to most of my publications.

 PRESENTATION SLIDES: In this area, I have HTML versions of the slides used in some talks.
 (Badly needs update.)

 M87 Project: Prelimary results, including a movie, from a project to study the dynamics of the base of the M87 jet using the VLBA at 43 GHz.

 ASTRONOMICAL IMAGES: Some astronomical images I have made (Not much yet).

 SOCORRO: Follow this link to see some photos of Socorro and surrounding region.